Cambridge-ICCS/cambridge-iccs.github.io/summerschool.md

 <h4><i>Monday 19th - Friday 23rd September 2022, Cambridge, UK</i></h4>

-The inaugural ICCS Summer School will take place as a hybrid event, both online and in person in Cambridge, during the week of Monday 19th September 2022.
+The inaugural Institute of Computing for Climate Science (ICCS) Summer School will take place as a hybrid event in Cambridge, UK, both virtually and in-person, during the week of Monday 19th September 2022.

 The summer school is <span style="text-decoration:underline">free to attend</span> and open to anyone with an interest in computational aspects of climate science research.
-The summer school will combine a mix of training workshops, scientific presentations, group discussions, social/networking activities, a poster reception, and a hackathon on the last day.
+The summer school will combine a mix of training workshops, scientific presentations, group discussions, social and community building activities, a poster presentation reception, and a hackathon on the last day.

-The focus of the training workshops will be on best practice software engineering methods.
-There will be chances for networking and fostering collaboration.
+The focus of the training workshops will be on best practice software engineering methods, with intentional space for networking and fostering collaboration.
-Attendees also have the opportunity to present their work via a poster and/or a lightning talk which may be of particular interst to early-career researchers who wish to get exposure and feedback on their work.
+Attendees also have the opportunity to present their work via a poster and/or lightning talk, which may be of particular interest to early-career researchers who wish to get community exposure and feedback on their work.

-For members of [VESRI projects](https://www.schmidtfutures.com/our-work/virtual-earth-system-research-institute-vesri/), the summer school is also a chance to network between teams, give presentations on the scientific aims of your projects, and to meet and discuss with the Core team.
-VESRI leads will have the option to lead a scientific session on the core science underlying their project.
+For members of the Schmidt Futures [VESRI projects](https://www.schmidtfutures.com/our-work/virtual-earth-system-research-institute-vesri/), the summer school is also a chance to network between teams, give presentations on the scientific aims of your projects, and to meet and discuss with the Core team.
+VESRI leads will have the option to conduct a scientific session on the core science underlying their project.

 The current sketch of the programme is as follows: